ubports/docs.ubports.com/sdk/apps/qml/Ubuntu.Components/PullToRefresh.rst

 the component, which is pull to refresh and release to refresh.
-As mentioned, this is driven by the threshold value specified by the style, and the state is reported by the
+As mentioned, this is driven by the threshold value specified by the style, and the state is reported by the :ref:`releaseToRefresh <sdk_ubuntu_components_pulltorefresh#releaseToRefresh-prop>` property.
-`releaseToRefresh </sdk/apps/qml/Ubuntu.Components/PullToRefresh#releaseToRefresh-prop>`__
-property.
 The
-`content </sdk/apps/qml/Ubuntu.Components/PullToRefresh#content-prop>`__
+:ref:`content <sdk_ubuntu_components_pulltorefresh#content-prop>` specifies
-specifies the visuals to be shown by the component.
+the visuals to be shown by the component.
 Custom implementations can hold any component, which will be anchor filled to the component itself.

 .. code:: qml